Age-Appropriate Career Education and the Expanded Core Curriculum

-Career education for children and adolescents with visual impairments should begin as early as possible.
+Career education for children and adolescents with blindness or low vision should begin as early as possible.
 Topics include career awareness, career exploration, career preparation including developing vocational and job-seeking strategies, and career or job placement.

 Finally, career education should also include information on how to keep a job through the use of effective communication at work and learning or adapting to the workplace culture.

-Middle or junior high school is the time for adolescents to refine their academic, social, and recreational interests and abilities.
+Is the time for adolescents to refine their academic, social, and recreational interests and abilities.
 It is also the time to begin participating in work activities through either volunteer or paid work.
 At this stage, adolescents are getting feedback from peers and people outside of their own immediate families.
-Youths with visual impairments need the same realistic feedback from their community (neighbors, extended family, and acquaintances) about how their performance compares to youths without disabilities.
+Youths with blindness or low vision need the same realistic feedback from their community (neighbors, extended family, and acquaintances) about how their performance compares to youths without disabilities.
 Input from supervisors in this early stage of work exploration and experience helps young people evaluate their career options.

-High school career education should focus on building work experiences and refining talents and abilities that will be needed in future careers.
-Just like their peers, youths who are visually impaired should be counseled to apply the technical, social, and self-management skills learned in the classroom to a variety of work situations.
+The focus should be on building work experiences and refining talents and abilities that will be needed in future careers.
+Just like their peers, youths who are blind or low vision should be counseled to apply the technical, social, and self-management skills learned in the classroom to a variety of work situations.
 In doing so, these students start to recognize their strengths and needs.
 By developing awareness of their training needs, these students can create a course of study, or action plan, to pursue in postsecondary education or training.

 Why Teach Age-Appropriate Career Education as a Specific Area?